SKS-Keyserver/sks-keyserver/README.md

     Key fingerprint = C90E F143 0B3A C0DF D00E 6EA5 4125 9773 973A 612A

-A check should also be made that the key is signed by trustworthy other keys, this can be done using;
+A check should also be made that the key is signed by trustworthy other keys;

     gpg --list-sigs 0x41259773973A612A

-and the fingerprint should be verified through sources in addition to this readme.
+and the fingerprint should be verified through other trustworthy sources.

-Verifying the downloaded file
+Once you are certain that you have the correct key downloaded, verifying the downloaded file can be done using

     gpg --keyid-format long --verify sks-x.y.z.tgz.asc